-All medications, both prescription and non-prescription, must come to school in their originally labeled container with a Permission to Administer Medication form filled out and signed by the parent.
-No medication of any kind will be provided to students without parents' permission, which must be recorded on The Permission to Administer Medications at School form, available from the Upper School and Front Offices and on the Clinic website in PDF.
-Medicines which must be administered during school hours MUST be left with the Clinic nurse.
-Students must not be in possession of any prescription or non-prescription medications.
-The exception to this rule is asthma inhalers, Epi-Pens and Diabetic medicines and supplies.
-These specific medications require a Permission to Administer Form as well as student-specific Action Plan of Care.
-Samples of student-specific Action Plan forms for both allergy and asthma are available in the Clinic or the parent can use the form of their choice.
-An annual Diabetes Medical Management Plan signed each year by the student's physician must accompany all diabetic supply care kits to school and will be kept on file in the Clinic.
+All medications, including prescription and over the counter medications, must be taken in the Student Health Center under the supervision of a designated staff member.
+The Health Center provides storage and safe handling of medications, and it is imperative for campus safety that medications be managed through the Health Center.
+All medications should be stored in the original labeled container.
+Prescription medications must be accompanied by the corresponding Rx order.
+Guardians will be asked to complete a Permission to Administer Medication at School form.
+Medications that are to be administered during school hours must be stored in the Student Health Center.
+The exception to this rule is for life-saving medications such as asthma inhalers, Epi-Pens, and diabetic medications.
+In addition to a Permission to Administer Medication at School form, diagnoses requiring self-carry medications require a specific Action Plan of Care.
+Samples of student-specific Action Plan of Care forms are available in the Student Health Center, or the guardian may provide a form of their choice.
+An annual Diabetes Medical Management Plan signed each year by the student's physician must accompany all diabetic supply care kits to school and will be kept on file in the Student Health Center.